Medzhybizh: The Cossack uprising of 1648

 communities).
-The massacre of Jews by the Cossacks under the command of Danylo Nechay and Maksym Kryvonis occurred July 20, 1648 in Medzhybizh, almost all 2500 Jews were either killed or taken into captivity at the time of the massacre.
+The massacre of the Jews by the Cossacks under the command of Danylo Nechay and Maksym Kryvonis occurred on July 20, 1648 in Medzhybizh; almost all 2500 Jews were either killed or taken into captivity.
 The Jewish population in Medzhybizh was virtually eradicated, and there were no burials recorded for several years after 1648, consistent with depopulation.
+As late as 1661, only a handful of Jews remained in Medzhybizh.
+In the 1678 census their numbers had reportedly increased to 275 residents.

-Jan Casimir and Khmelnitsky negotiated a treaty in 1649, however, the hostilities continued in 1651 and 1653.
-In 1657 the Hungarian Prince Rákóczi took the city, ceding it to the Turks in 1672.
-It remained under their administration until 1682.
-By 1661, only a handful of Jews remained in Medzhybizh.
-In the 1678 census their numbers increased to 275 souls.
+Jan Casimir and Khmelnitsky negotiated a treaty in 1649, however, the hostilities continued into 1651 and 1653.
+In 1657, the Hungarian Prince Rákóczi took the city, eventually ceding it to the Turks in 1672.
+It remained under Turkish administration until 1682.